UBE2C/Xenograft_volume_estimation/XenoVol_performance.md

 other tested formulas.
 Additionally, the correction methods further increase prediction accuracy compared to the original <br/>
 f-constant formula. :). <br>

+**NOTE: All the tests were performed using synthetically generated data; therefore, all the results and conclusions in this <br/>
+document are also based on synthetically generated data.
+It is possible that real-life experimental data will generate very <br/>
+different results with much worse estimations and precision, so please keep that in mind before using XenoVol.** <br>

 <br>

 # XenoVol - Correct or not to correct... <br>